 Inkscape is a great tool for preparing images to be cut using the FABOOL laser mini and it's software.
 The main advantages are it's ability to separate into layers by color and to easily switch between bitmap and vector outputs.
 This is because the FABOOL software will print a bitmap image or a vector image, but it is much faster, generally, to print a vector image.

-Step 1: Get Images From Google Images
+Step 1: Choose Image (using Google Images As Example)

 - find an image on google images.
 Pick one that has no background, is one or very few colors, and try to avoid islands!
 Islands are pieces that when you cut the parts surrounding them, they will fall out when you want them to stay.
 For example, the middle of the letter "O" is an island, because you want to cut out the letter and have the middle stay, but it falls out because it's not connected to the rest of the picture any more.

 - select the picture and on the popup screen, select view image.
 On the tab that opens with the image on it, right click on the image and click, "Save As" and save the picture.
 I do this instead of copying and pasting, because copying and pasting images with transparent backgrounds is problematic, and this way I have the original file, if I need it later on for whatever reason.

 - open inkscape, open a new document.file->document properties, set paper size to letter (if that's what you're using) and orientation to landscape or portrait.